Can discrete-time analyses be trusted for stepped wedge trials with continuous recruitment?: Simulation Study

 \subsection{Trial Design}

-We consider a standard, complete, cross-sectional SW-CRT with $I$ clusters, $J$ equally spaced periods, $Q = J-1$ intervention sequences, and $K$ individuals in the $j$-th period from the $i$-th cluster.
-Here, we first assume an equal number of individuals per cluster-period and return to a discussion on the topic of unequal cluster-period sizes in Section \ref{sec:sim_unequal}.
-A standard SW-CRT assumes a balanced design where $I$ is divisible by $Q$ and sequence $q$ has $I_q = I/Q$ clusters for $q \in \{1, \ldots, Q\}$.
-The intervention adoption period for clusters from sequence $q$ is in period $j = q + 1$.
+We consider complete, cross-sectional SW-CRTs with $I$ clusters, $J$ equally spaced periods, $Q = J-1$ intervention sequences, and $K$ individuals per cluster-period under continuous recruitment (Section~ \ref{sec:data}).
+We assume a balanced design where $I$ is divisible by $Q$, such that sequence $q$ contains $I_q = I/Q$ clusters for $q \in \{1, \ldots, Q\}$, and clusters from sequence $q$ begin receiving the intervention in period $j = q + 1$.
+We first assume equal cluster-period sizes and return to the topic of unequal sizes in Section~ \ref{sec:sim_unequal}.